dmmagdal/Transformer_Practice/transformer architecture and GPT/README.md

 To run the program on Docker, there are two docker files for CPU only and GPU.
 The docker file uses Tensorflow 2.4.0 and can be built and run with the following commands:

-docker build -t buildTagName Path/To/Docker/File
+docker build -t buildTagName -f Path/To/Docker/File .

+e.g.

+docker build -t gpt-2-gpu -f Dockerfile.gpu .

+OR

+docker build -t gpt-2-cpu -f Dockerfile.cpu .

 To run the docker image, run the following command: